 Custody Laws in Connecticut

-If you have children and are considering divorce, you need to understand how a judge will analyze child custody by custody laws in Connecticut.
+If you have children and are considering divorce, you need to understand how a judge will determine child custody rights in Connecticut.

-After gaining an understanding of the law, you will stand in better shape to negotiate a child custody agreement or ask a judge for what you want.
+After gaining an understanding of the law, you will be in better shape to negotiate a child custody agreement or ask a judge for what you want.

 The state presumes that joint custody is in your child’s best interest, so a judge will order joint custody unless there is a compelling reason not to.
 Joint custody includes the following: